Moving in to your new French house is the final step in buying a property in France.

 After signing the acte at the notaire’s office, the estate agent will hand over the keys.
 However, there are still a few more formalities for you to complete before you can relax.

-The notaire will hand over a certificate of completion called an Attestation d’Acquisition.
+The notaire will hand over a certificate of completion called an Attestation d’Acquisition (see our Knowledge Base).
 This document is a proof of ownership which is the temporary title deed.
 It will enable you to show proof of ownership, for example to the electric, gas and water suppliers.

 After completion, the new owners must transfer the utilities into their names and the Estate agent will often help.
 The vendors will read the meters on completion day.
 Utilities send the final statements directly to the vendors at their new address.